 Measures and instructions

-No lifeguards are on duty in the areas designated for open water swimming.
+No lifeguards are on duty in the designated open water swimming areas.
 Engaging in this activity is at your own risk.

-- Access to the water: Water access points are located close to the main parking lots for the beaches.
+• Access to the water: Water access points are located close to the main parking lots for the beaches.
+Starts and returns take place at the designated access points indicated on the onsite maps.
 It is not permitted to enter the water from private property or to exit the water onto private property.

-- Swimming area: Swimming areas are marked by buoys, and may be used for open water swimming at all times.
+• Swimming area: Swimming areas are marked by buoys, to which a whistle and lifebuoys are attached, and these areas may be used for open water swimming at any time.
 Outside of the swimming area, for safety reasons, you must remain a distance of 30 m or less from the shore at all times.
+Inside the swimming area, you must swim counter-clockwise.

 Leamy Lake

 Leamy Lake is located in the Hull sector of Gatineau.
-Leamy Lake parking lot opens at 5 am.
+Leamy Lake parking lots open at 5 am and close at 10 pm.
+Paid parking begins at 7 am.

 Additional information about Leamy Lake Park, parking hours and fees